ory/sdk/clients/client/java/docs/V0alpha2Api.md

 Get Settings Flow

 When accessing this endpoint through Ory Kratos&#39; Public API you must ensure that either the Ory Kratos Session Cookie or the Ory Kratos Session Token are set.
-The public endpoint does not return 404 status codes but instead 403 or 500 to improve data privacy.
 Depending on your configuration this endpoint might return a 403 error if the session has a lower Authenticator Assurance Level (AAL) than is possible for the identity.
 This can happen if the identity has password + webauthn credentials (which would result in AAL2) but the session has only AAL1.
 If this error occurs, ask the user to sign in with the second factor or change the configuration.
 You can access this endpoint without credentials when using Ory Kratos&#39; Admin API.
+If this endpoint is called via an AJAX request, the response contains the flow without a redirect.
+In the case of an error, the &#x60;error.id&#x60; of the JSON response body can be one of:  &#x60;csrf_violation&#x60;: Unable to fetch the flow because a CSRF violation occurred. &#x60;no_active_session&#x60;: No Ory Session was found - sign in a user first. &#x60;intended_for_someone_else&#x60;: The flow was interrupted with &#x60;needs_privileged_session&#x60; but apparently some other identity logged in instead.
 More information can be found at [Ory Kratos User Settings &amp; Profile Management Documentation](../self-service/flows/user-settings).

 ### Example
 ```java